 Web Page Item Description Blink Strobe on MWI ?
 When selected, the strobe will blink a scene when a voicemail is waiting for its extension.
 Scene ?
 Select desired scene (only one may be chosen).
 ADA Compliant ?
 Strobe will blink ON at the specified brightness for 150ms then OFF for 350ms during the duration of the event.
-Slow Fade ?
-Strobe will increase in brightness from 0 to the specified brightness and back to 0 over the course of about 3.5 seconds during the duration of the event.
+Slow Fade 🛜 Strobe will increase in brightness from 0 to the specified brightness and back to 0 over the course of about 3.5 seconds during the duration of the event.
 Fast Fade ?
 Strobe will increase in brightness from 0 to the specified brightness and back to 0 over the course of about 1.5 seconds during the duration of the event.
-Slow Blink ?
-Strobe will blink ON at the specified brightness for one second then OFF for one second during the duration of the event.
+Slow Blink 🛜 Strobe will blink ON at the specified brightness for one second then OFF for one second during the duration of the event.
 Fast Blink ?
 Strobe will blink ON at the specified brightness then OFF five times per second during the duration of the event.
 MWI Call Color ?
 Select desired color (only one may be chosen).
-Brightness ?
-How bright the strobe will blink when there is a message waiting.
+Brightness 🛜 How bright the strobe will blink when there is a message waiting.
 This is the maximum brightness for "fade" type scenes.
 Red ?
 The red LED value for MWI.
 Green ?
 The green LED value for MWI.
 Blue ?
 The blue LED value for MWI.
 Preview Use this button to preview the strobe flashing behavior for the MWI Strobe Settings .
 Nightringer Settings SIP Server ?
 Enter the SIP server address as an IPv4 address in dotted decimal notation or a fully qualified domain name.
 This parameter also becomes the host portion of the SIP-URI for the device's Nightringer extension on the SIP server.
 This field can accept entries of up to 255 characters in length.
 SIP User ID ?
 Specify the SIP User ID for the SIP server.
 This parameter becomes the user portion of the SIP-URI for the device's Nightringer extension.
 Enter up to 64 alphanumeric characters.
-SIP Auth ID ?
-Specify the Authenticate ID for the SIP Server.
+SIP Auth ID 🛜 Specify the Authenticate ID for the SIP Server.
 This parameter is required for SIP registration authentication.
 Enter up to 64 alphanumeric characters.
 SIP Auth Password ?
 Specify the Authenticate Password for the SIP Server.
 This parameter is required for SIP registration authentication.
 Enter up to 64 alphanumeric characters.
-Re-registration Interval (in seconds) The SIP Re-registration Interval (in seconds) is the SIP Registration lease time, also known as the expiry.
+Re-registration Interval (in seconds) ?
+The SIP Re-registration Interval (in seconds) is the SIP Registration lease time, also known as the expiry.
 The supported range is 30-3600 seconds.
 Enter up to 4 digits.
 Nightringer Strobe Settings The following strobe settings will only appear if a CyberData Strobe product is connected to your device.
 If a CyberData Strobe product is not connected to your device, you will not see the strobe settings.
 Blink Strobe on Nightring ?
-Blink Strobe on Nightring ?
-Scene ? your device, you will not see the strobe settings.
+When selected, the Strobe will blink a scene when the Nightringer is ringing.
+Scene ?
+Select desired scene (only one may be chosen).
+ADA Compliant ?
+Strobe will blink ON at the specified brightness for 150ms then OFF for 350ms during the duration of the event.